 The disposable/washable filter should be replaced/cleaned on a regular basis to maintain the efficiency of the system.
 The efficiency rating is not within the scope of this inspection.
-A 16x25x1 filter(s) was installed at the side of the air handler.
+A 12x20x1 filter(s) was installed above the air handler.